-- (1) Financial information must be provided on: - (a) a nominal basis; or - (b) a real basis; or - (c) some other recognised basis for dealing with the effects of inflation.
+- (1) Financial information must be provided on: - (a) a nominal basis; or - (b) a real basis; or - (c) some other recognised basis for dealing with the effects of inflation. - (2) The basis on which financial information is provided must be stated in the access arrangement information.

-- (2) The basis on which financial information is provided must be stated in the access arrangement information. - (3) All financial information must be provided, and all calculations made, consistently on the same basis.
+(3) All financial information must be provided, and all calculations made, on the same basis and using any applicable financial models published by the AER under these Rules.